Your Current Safety Provision?

 IEC (Immediate Emergency Care) Trained Emergency Response Professionals

-A rescue and safety team will take into account the following factors and elements of your rescue plan;
+Standby response specialists will take into account the following factors of your rescue plan;

-- Will they understand the risk needs of the rescue plan?
+- Does the client understand the risk identified within the rescue plan?

-- Are sufficient people employed to meet the needs of the rescue plan?
+- Are sufficient people employed to carry out the rescue plan?

-- Will they fully understand the scope of work outside the rescue?
-Is it compliant with safer system of works, when undertaking work at height?
+- Do all personnel fully understand the scope of work outside the rescue?
+Is it compliant with a safe system of works?

 - Is the available rescue and safety equipment suitable and sufficient?